utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 The only required arguments here are ``data`` and ``hlpr``.
 The former contains all results from the DAG computation; the latter is the plot helper, which effectively is the interface to the visualization of the data.

-**Importantly,** this makes the plot function averse to the specific choice of a creator: the plot function can be used with the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` and from its specializations, :py:class:`~dantro.plot.creators.psp.UniversePlotCreator` and :py:class:`~dantro.plot.creators.psp.MultiversePlotCreator`.
+**Importantly,** this makes the plot function averse to the specific choice of a creator: the plot function can be used with the :py:class:`~dantro.plot.creators.pyplot.PyPlotCreator` and from its specializations, :py:class:`~dantro.plot.creators.psp.UniversePlotCreator` and :py:class:`~dantro.plot.creators.psp.MultiversePlotCreator`.
 In such cases, the ``creator_type`` should not be specified in the decorator, but it should be given in the plot configuration.